Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Faint Shortcut Trail Visible

-This junction is a bit confusing because a faint trail cuts off from the trail prior to reaching the first Duck Lake Loop junction, breaking off to the Southbound backpacker's Right.
+The first Duck Lake Loop junction is a bit confusing because a faint trail cuts off from the trail prior to reaching the first Duck Lake Loop junction, breaking off to the Southbound backpacker's Right.
+Well, we go straight onto the faint trail where the regular trail turns Left, so that's a practical Right turn...

 Your Choice

-I prefer the Western leg (Southbound-Right) of the Duck Lake loop because I get a great view of the lake passing by its Western Shore, and can also take a break in the granite formations near the trail along the Southern Shore.
-The Duck Lake Loop around the Northeastern side (Southbound-Left from the first trail junction) of the lake bypasses the Western and Southern sides of Duck Lake and therefore lacks the beautiful lake views the Southwestern leg of the loop offers.
+The Duck Lake Loop around the North shore (Southbound-Left from the first trail junction) of the lake bypasses the Western and Southern shores of Duck Lake and therefore misses the beautiful lake views the Southwestern leg of the loop offers, as well as the nice lunch & break spots along its South shore.

 I consider the East shore campsites superior to the South shore sites because the East shore sites are more distant from nearby meadows, and their terrain is set in rockier, harder, and therefore drier soil which does not support as many mosquitoes.
 The South shore sites are surrounded by verdant meadows which harbor huge mosquito populations until they dry out.